cargo-runner/core/README.md

 # Cargo Runner

 > cargo runner is an extensible tool to help you quickly run , build, test and bench rust code.
-It fills the gap that is missing when using **rust-analyzer** override command config, also it is to maintain, and allows you to use on complex rust workspaces.
+It fills the gap that is missing when using **rust-analyzer** override command config, also it is easy to add , remove, other config from other frameworks, that can be re-used across different projects and cargo workspaces.